 Ford Foundation Post-Graduate Public Interest Fellowship

-This year the Ford Foundation will fund three post-graduate fellowships for third-year, graduating J.D. students at each partner law school (for a total of twelve) to work with a Ford Grantee Organization.
+This year the Ford Foundation will fund four post-graduate fellowships for third-year, graduating J.D. students and recent graduates (up to three years) at Yale Law School to work with a Ford Grantee Organization.
 The aim of the fellowship is to provide participants with an opportunity to work on critical social justice issues and develop the skills needed to be competitive in the public interest job market.
 In addition, program participants will be part of an international community of public interest advocates.

 These post-graduate fellowships deepen the Ford Foundation’s investment in the field and their grantees – hearkening back to the important early contributions by the Foundation in the very beginning of the public interest law movement.